Vanilla pompona

 Vanilla pompona is a species of vanilla orchid.
 It is native to Mexico and northern South America, and is one of the sources for vanilla flavouring, due to its high vanillin content.
+According to research by British and Swedish scientists, the smell of vanilla is a favorite among most people in the world.

 Vanilla pompona found in the Peruvian Amazon has been tested using HPLC analysis showing a concentration of vanillin content up to 9.88g/100g making it suitable for the food or cosmetic industry.

 Description

 Like all members of the genus Vanilla, V. pompona is a vine.
 It uses its fleshy roots to support itself as it grows.
 Its leaves and stems are generally thicker than in V. planifolia and V. phaeantha.

+Pollination

+V. pompona is one of the few Vanilla species for which there is definitive identification of the agents responsible for pollination; a study found that males of a medium-sized orchid bee, Eulaema cingulata, remove and transfer pollen of V. pompona in Peru, apparently while they are searching for nectar that the flowers do not possess.
+Other bee species visit the flowers, but larger species cannot fit inside to reach the floral reproductive organs, and smaller species do not make physical contact with the stigma; of several observed floral visitors, only E. cingulata was within the necessary size range to accomplish pollen transfer.